haradakunihiko/try-hmr/README.md

 2. See it changes without rerender.

-3. Check you request (maybe in network tabs with Chrome ).
+3. Check request from your browser (maybe in network tab with Chrome ).
 You will see a GET request like '0.ebb160dc6080e1a29cd9.hot-update.js'.
 This is the updating module.

 4. Check console log to see what's happening.